kristinacgarner/TheBook/Stories/THE STORY- of Smek/README.md

 <hr/>

 I, Kristina Garner hereby give up all rights of ownership to this submitted document.
-I retain no rights of ownership and apply the GNU GNU Free Documentation License to this submitted work on this date (CurrentDate)
+I retain no rights of ownership and apply the GNU GNU Free Documentation License to this submitted work on this date March 3, 2017